ingadhoc/product/product_currency_mrp/README.rst

 To use this module, you need to:

 #.
 Define a different currency from the default one on the product.
+#.
+Open the BoM structure report of that product.
+Every line (components,
+   operations, by-products and subcontracting) is expressed in the product currency, so the total is a single-currency amount.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot